hariprasadms/selenium_java_bdd_cucumber/README.md

-# A Sample BDD automation framework designed for KI
+# A comprehensive Selenium Cucumber BDD framework designed using Java.

 Technologies used -